HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 ## 1. Create your library.
 There are different ways to organize code you want to share.
 I prefer when the project is a demo application, and as a 'module' the code of the library you are sharing.
 I am going to explain this case.

 To do that create a new project and choose wisely the name and package name of the application.
 We are calling the application _MyLibraryDemoApplication_.
 We are editing the package name, think on the package name you want for your library first.
-In this case  the library package name will be `com.hugomatilla.mylibrary` Adding a sufix give us a clean application package name `com.hugomatilla.mylibrary.demo`
+In this case  the library package name will be `com.hugomatilla.mylibrary` Adding a suffix give us a clean application package name `com.hugomatilla.mylibrary.demo`

 ![Editing new project package name]({{ site.url }}/assets/PostShareLibrary/share-android-lib-app.jpg)